Flians/flians.github.io/content/publication/ASPDAC26_3D/index.md

 ---
-title: "DCLOG: Don't Cares-based Logic Optimization using Pre-training Graph Neural Networks"
+title: Partitioning-free {3D-IC} Floorplanning

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Shuo Ren
+- Zhen Zhuang
 - admin
+- Leilei Jin
 - Libo Shen
-- Ziyi Wang
-- Zhengxing Lei
-- Zixiao Wang
-- Junying Huang
 - Bei Yu
 - Tsung-Yi Ho